sonatype-nexus-community/ahab/README.md

 # Ahab

-`ahab` is a tool to check for vulnerabilities in your apt or yum powered operating systems, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/).
+`ahab` is a tool to check for vulnerabilities in your apt, apk or yum powered operating systems, powered by [Sonatype OSS Index](https://ossindex.sonatype.org/).

-`ahab` currently works for images that use `apt`, `apk` or `yum` for package management.
+`ahab` currently works for images that use `apt`, `apk` or `yum` for package management and will do its best to auto detect which package manager is being used by your os.

 ## Why is this useful?